PierreLogs/blog-preview-card/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid

 ### What I learned

-- I learned how to use Flexbox and CSS Grid.
+- I learned how to use CSS Flexbox.

 ### Continued development

-- I will continue to improve my knowledge of Flexbox and CSS Grid.
+- I will continue to improve my knowledge of CSS Flexbox.

 ### Useful resources

 - [MDN Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) - This helped me for know how to use Flexbox.
-- [MDN CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Using_CSS_grid_layout) - This helped me for know how to use CSS Grid.